mavera12/EHR/Generic-Module-Framework.md

 Synthea contains a framework for defining modules using JSON.
 A JSON module configuration describes a progression of states and the transitions between them.
-On each Synthea generation "cycle", the generic framework processes states one at a time to trigger conditions, encounter, medications, and other clinical events.
+On each Synthea generation time-step, the generic framework processes states one at a time to trigger conditions, encounter, medications, and other clinical events.

 # States